laurasinclair/illustration-portfolio/content/get-in-touch/thank-you.md

 content:
    heading: "Thank you!"
    subheading: "I'll get back to you soon."
-   link: "Back to the home page"
+   link: "back to the home page"
 ---